poncema4/GoPirate/README.md

 3. Enter your name when prompted and connect to the server

-4. Once 2-5 players have joined, any player can start the game
+4. Once 2-5 players have joined, the "host" client can press start game

 ## Game Instructions